Ralph J. Mitchell: Early years

 Ralph J. Mitchell was born on September 25, 1891, in New Britain, Connecticut.
-He attended the United States Naval Academy in Annapolis, Maryland, and graduated on June 5, 1915, with bachelor's degree.
+He attended the United States Naval Academy in Annapolis, Maryland, and graduated on June 5, 1915, with a bachelor's degree.
 During his time at the academy, he captained the lacrosse team, was active in football and also served as associate editor of the midshipman magazine, The Log.

-Many of his classmates became distinguished general officers later: Arthur C. Davis, Francis S. Low, Lynde D. McCormick, Arthur D. Struble, Ralph W. Christie, John L. McCrea, Harvey Overesch, Pedro del Valle, Howard L. Vickery, Richard W. Bates, Henry P. Burnett, Archie F. Howard, DeWitt Peck, Oliver H. Ritchie, James M. Shoemaker, Scott Umsted or Raymond R. Wright.

-He was commissioned Second Lieutenant in the Marine Corps on the same date.
+Mitchell was commissioned second lieutenant in the Marine Corps the day he graduated from the academy.
 He served first as a ground officer in the States and at Guam and after World War I, he was assigned to the flight training.
-He completed the training and was designated Naval aviator in the Marine Corps in June 1921.
+He completed the training and was designated a naval aviator in the Marine Corps in June 1921.

 His first aviation assignment was with Naval Air Station Guam, where he stayed until 1923, when he was assigned to the aviation section of the Headquarters Marine Corps in Washington, D.C.
 Later he attended Army Air Service Tactical School at Langley Field, Virginia.
 He also attended Command and General Staff College at Fort Leavenworth, Kansas.
 After graduation, Mitchell was appointed Aircraft Squadron Commander within West Coast Expeditionary Force stationed at Naval Air Station San Diego, California.

-In December 1929, Major Mitchell was appointed Commander of Squadron attached to the Second Marine Brigade, which was sent to Nicaragua to suppress Sandino Rebellion.
-On June 19, 1930, Major Mitchell led six-plane patrol, which encountered and attacked a large enemy unit of Sandinistas bandits near the town of Jinotega.
-Squadron under Mitchell's Command inflicted heavy casualties to Sandinitas Bandits and forced them to retreat.
-For the extraordinary ability and excellent judgment, Major Mitchell was awarded with the Distinguished Flying Cross.
+In December 1929, Major Mitchell was appointed Commander of Squadron attached to the Second Marine Brigade, which was sent to Nicaragua to suppress the Sandino Rebellion.
+On June 19, 1930, Major Mitchell led a six-plane patrol, which encountered and attacked a large enemy unit of Sandinistas bandits near the town of Jinotega.
+The squadron under Mitchell's command inflicted heavy casualties on Sandinitas bandits and forced them to retreat.
+For his extraordinary ability and excellent judgment, Major Mitchell was awarded with the Distinguished Flying Cross.
 He was also decorated with the Presidential Order of Merit with Gold star by the Government of Nicaragua.

 After his return to the United States, Mitchell was appointed Aircraft Squadron Commander within East Coast Expeditionary Force stationed in Quantico, Virginia.
 He also attended the Naval War College in Newport, Rhode Island, in June 1932 and subsequently was transferred to the Headquarters Marine Corps, where he served in Commandant's Department.